 Hold on for a second, though.
 Let’s look back at a few other instances that caused this build up that leads me to believe that Elop is full of it.

 Elop had a big issue not to long ago.
-The problem was that Nokia’s homegrown mobile OS was dying.
+The problem was that Nokia’s homegrown mobile OS were dying.
 More so, Nokia never gained traction within the United States as far as smartphones go.
 Elop saw that it was indeed time for a change.
-Any good CEO needs that ability and he clearly had it.
+Any good CEO needs that ability, and he clearly had it.
 As a result, Elop took Nokia and decided to make an attempt to set up shop on American soil.
 The big dilemma for Elop was deciding on what mobile OS they would utilize on their hardware.
 Sadly, Elop went with Microsoft.
 His reasoning for going with Microsoft instead of Android is as follows:

 When I read that, it translates in my mind to Elop having little to no faith in Nokia’s ability to differentiate their would-be Android handset portfolio with their innovative hardware skills.
-It’s as if Elop believed that Nokia lacked in ability to customize Android to consumers liking.
+It’s as if Elop believed that Nokia lacked the ability to customize Android to consumers liking.
 Elop just wanted to be a big fish in a little pond.
 The problem with that is that Nokia has been in the big pond for years: trading that for a little pond could never satisfy investors and potential profits.